 In August 2018, the Academy finalized processes related to the reporting and follow-up of sexual harassment claims by members and non-members.
-American Academy of Ophthalmology Policies and Procedures Governing Sexual Harassment was presented to the Board of Trustees on Sept.
-22 and was approved.
-This Academy policy and procedures prohibiting sexual harassment is now available at: (https://www.aao.org/about/policies/harassment-prohibition-policy).
+American Academy of Ophthalmology Policies and Procedures Governing Sexual Harassment will be presented to the Board of Trustees on Sept.
+22 for review and approval.
+This Academy policy and procedures prohibiting sexual harassment shall be published on-line and in the Annual Meeting Mobile Meeting Guide, among other Academy publications, to inform the Academy community of the policy and procedures.